graded-cs-resources/IB-Computer-Science-Notes/unit1_programming/commandline.md

   * Type `open .` or `ii .` to open the current folder in the Finder / Explorer (the `.` is a shortcut that means "current folder")
   * You should be inside your `lesson01` folder.
 Are you?
 Do you see your test files?
 Go ahead and close it
   * Type `cd ..` to move up to the previous folder (the `..` is the shortcut for "parent folder")

+Congratulations!
+You can now do some basic things in the command line.
+Welcome to hackerhood.